Local man jailed after allegedly threatening police officers and their families

 At 9:01 p.m.
 Sunday, Bellevue police officers initiated a traffic stop on Madden Street and then arrested Benjamin W. Burkhart on suspicion of driving under the influence.

-Throughout the arrest, Burkhart, 26, of 227 Madden St., caused trouble for the officers, according the police report.
+Throughout the arrest, Burkhart, 26, of 227 Madden St., caused trouble for the officers, according to the police report.

 After being placed in handcuffs, Burkhart began yelling.
 Officers said they believed he might have been under the influence of a narcotic.

-After being pat down, Burkhart became “very upset and agitated” and began calling officers multiple names and obscenities, police said.
+After being patted down, Burkhart became “very upset and agitated” and began calling officers multiple names and obscenities, police said.
 When asked to sit in the back of the patrol car, Burkhart would not get in all the way.

 While in the car, Burkhart was kicking the inside of the cruiser windows and the doors and yelling at officers, police said.
 He allegedly made multiple statements about assaulting officers and showing up at their houses to kill them and their families, claiming he knew where they lived.